nitish166/tinder/README.md

 - (public): `build`
 - `npm run build` create production build, if make any changes in app you have run this again
 - `firebase deploy`

+## Tinder System Design requirement :

+- Below are the following possible requirement:

+  - Storing profiles
+  - Recommendations
+  - Nothing matches and chatting with matches
+  - Storing profiles is trivial except for the image storage

+- The distributed file architecture seems best when storing images.

+- Direct Messaging or chatting with matches can be done:

+  - Using the `XMPP protocol`, which uses web sockets to have peer to peer communications between client and server.
+  - Each connection is build over `TCP`, ensuring that the connection is maintained.
+  - The session micro service can send messages to the receiver based on connection to user mappings.

+- Our system should be decoupled as much as possible:

+  - we try to maintain accept and reject information on the client.
+On swiping left or right.
+  - the client can note the action and avoid showing the same user again and again perhaps using bloom filters.

+- The server should have a validation engine called the `matcher micro service`, which notes matches and allows or disallows chat between two users.

+- The final requirement of recommendations. needs `city wise partitioning` on the user data